 You can include property lists.
 If you include property lists please give a brief description of your property: urban yard, suburban yard, or country yard.
 Also give an approximate size estimate.
 An urban or suburban yard might be measured in feet such as 50 by 70 feet and a country yard in acres such as 25 acres.

 You may include interesting information about your birding activities such as places you birded and milestone birds that you saw.

-The ABA list only includes Canada and the United States except that Hawaii is not included.
+The ABA list only includes Canada and the United States.
+The ABA began including Hawaii in 2017, and we will take lists that have Hawaii and those that do not.
 The North America list covers everything north of the Columbian-Panamanian border.
 It also includes the West Indies, Mexico and Central America but not Hawaii.

 While membership in the IAS is suggested for people who are involved in the list report, it is not a requirement.
 People who are not members will still have their lists included.